 There are different batons used in Baton Twirling, which are made of different materials and can be either metal or wood.

-There are different sizes of batons to be chosen, ranging from one-foot long to five-feet long.
+Ranging from one foot long to five feet long.
 There are different batons, such as round, square, rectangular, and X-shaped batons.

 There are also different designs on the baton, such as a white bull, the baton of the Olympic Torch, and a baton with a figure on it.